-PEDL180 covers an area of 100 km2 in the East Midlands Petroleum Province south of the Crosby Warren field.
-Europa has an equal working interest share in the block with its partners Egdon Resources and Celtique Energie.
+PEDL180 covers an area of 100 km2 of the East Midlands Petroleum Province south of the Crosby Warren field.
+Europa has an equal working interest share in the block with its partners Egdon Resources & Celtique.
 The Wressle prospect has estimated mean gross unrisked recoverable resources of 2.41 mmbo.
 49 km2 of 3D seismic acquisition covering PEDL180 and PEDL182 has been processed.
 Drilling at either Wressle or Broughton is targeted for early 2013.